Submissions

 Citation --> (Clark, 2011) or Clark (2011)

 Clark, K.M.
 (2011).
-Voices from the field: Incorporating the history of mathematics in teaching.
+Voices from the field: Incorporating history of mathematics in teaching.
 Proceedings of the Seventh Congress of the European Society for Research in Mathematics Education (7th CERME), Rzeszow – Poland, 1640-1649.

 Translated Books